 - The right to serve on a jury.

 - If you were acquitted or your case was dismissed, you can petition to have your record sealed immediately.
 We highly recommend that you have this done as soon as possible.

 - The Nevada State Gaming Control Board and the Nevada Gaming Commission may inquire and inspect sealed records if the arrest is related to gaming.
 This is to determine whether a person is qualified to hold a state gaming license, and/or registration as a gaming employee.

-o Any conviction involving a child or sexual offense can never be sealed.
+- Any conviction involving a child or sexual offenses can never be sealed.